 Besides the capability of the display, we have the content, which doesn't always go to zero.
 So the content can also look better in spite of the capabilities of the display (SDR 8-bit content - and that's a lot of it, for example).
 But to fixate on the darkness when HDR offers so much more, I think shortchanges many of the benefits of OLED.

-Hollywood colorists grading on professional OLED monitors use bias lighting too.
+As I mentioned at the start of this post, colorists grading on professional OLED monitors use bias lighting too.
 It's not about picture quality of the display but rather our ABILITY to see that picture quality.
 It's how (non-prescription) sunglasses can improve our vision when driving our car.
-Putting aside the fact that it absolutely has ergonomic benefits, it enhances our ability to see the picture.
+Putting aside the fact that it has ergonomic benefits, it enhances our ability to see the picture.
 The color appears more vivid and the picture is often sharper.
 Why sharper?
 The photopupillary reflex narrows the pupils and just like when we stop down a camera, a greater depth of field falls into focus.